 Ottawa City Council approved the Orleans Community Improvement Plan (CIP) in 2013.
-The main goal of this initiative is to attract major knowledge based employers which would result in a significant improvement to the job-to-household ratio in Orleans so that residents have an opportunity to live and work in the same community.
+The main goal of this initiative is to attract major knowledge-based employers which would result in a significant improvement in the job-to-household ratio in Orleans so that residents have an opportunity to live and work in the same community.
 This has been a long-standing issue in the eastern suburb which has experienced limited employment growth compared to the rest of the City or other suburbs like Kanata.
 The issue is frequently raised in virtually every recent election held in the community – federal, provincial or municipal.
 Continue reading

 Over the last 50 years or so, there has been an ongoing effort on the part of the federal and provincial governments directed towards regional economic development in Eastern Ontario.
 For example, the Province of Ontario embarked on a decentralization approach to regional development during the mid-1960s, known as Design for Development, to deal with the negative consequences associated with the extremely rapid growth of the Toronto region and with the impacts of such concentrated growth may have in other regions of the province.
 The Ontario Development Corporation was established during this period to provide funding and financial incentives for manufacturing in slower growth areas like Eastern Ontario.
 Continue reading